September 4-8, 2006, Ensenada, Baja California, Mexico

 M. Corcoran "Eta Car X-rays"

-R. A. Chevalier "Circumstellar interaction around Type Ib/c
+R. A. Chevalier "Circumstellar interaction around Type Ib/c supernovae and the GRB connection"

 C. Fransson: "CS interaction for Type II SNe"